luckman212/plistgrep/README.md

 ```
 if ! plistgrep Foo /path/to/bar.plist &>/dev/null ; then
-  echo "nothing found, proceeding to bar baz the quuxes..."
+  echo "nothing found, proceeding to Baz the Quuxes..."
   ...
 fi
 ```